InconsolableCellist/EarPerkOSC/README.md

 Download the provided latest release, extract it to a directory, and run `EarPerkOSC.exe`.
 If you need to make configuration changes, open the newly created `config.ini` file.

-Unless you're using Voice Meeter, you'll need to change which audio device is captured.
-Look at the output in the console and find the name of the device you want to capture.
-Place that in the config.ini.
-See the Configuration Section for more details.

 You'll see explanatory text in the program's console output.
 As audio is processed and messages are sent, you'll see the following: